Leyki/j2nppac/readme.md

 # j2nppac

-Parses JASS natives, functions, constants and types into a npp autocomplete format file along with descriptions and quasi-Markdown syntax support.
+Parses JASS natives, functions, constants and types into a npp autocomplete file along with descriptions and quasi-Markdown syntax support.

 ## Usage